Elliott Maddox: Texas Rangers

 Owner Bob Short moved the Senators to Arlington, Texas for the 1972 season, where they became the Texas Rangers.
 In his new location, Maddox once again found himself in a platoon in center.
 This time, with former first round pick, Joe Lovitto.
 Williams took advantage of Maddox's speed, using him in the lead-off spot far more than he had the previous season.
-For the season, he scored forty runs & stole a career high twenty bases.
-Under managers Whitey Herzog & Billy Martin, Maddox's playing time dipped substantially in 1973.
+For the season, he scored forty runs and stole a career high twenty bases.
+Under managers Whitey Herzog and Billy Martin, Maddox's playing time dipped substantially in 1973.
 Especially Martin, with whom Maddox had a strained relationship.
 (Maddox had learned after his trade from the Detroit Tigers that Martin, who was managing the Tigers, had nicknamed Maddox as "Downtown Nigger.")
 During Spring training 1974, the New York Yankees purchased him from the Rangers.